MichMATYCwebsite/MichMATYC/content/announcements/2020/check-out-the-latest-edition-of-the-sum-times.md

 title = "Check Out the Latest Edition of The Sum-Times"

 +++
-The May 2020 issue of [The Sum-Times](http://michmatyc.org/newsletter/) has been published!
+The <a href="https://michmatyc.org/uploads/MichMatycNewsletterMay2020.pdf">May 2020</a> issue of [The MichMATYC Sum-Times](http://michmatyc.org/newsletter/) has been published!
 In this issue, you will see articles, news, and updates on the following:

 <ul>
   <li>Message from the President and MichMATYC Conference Update</li>